pkoryzna/3d-printed-luxury-kubernetes/README.md

 # 3d-printed-luxury-kubernetes

-k8s maximalism yay
+Kubernetes Maximalism Meets Molten Plastics.

+This Helm chart will install an instance of OctoPrint in a StatefulSet, `smarter-device-manager` to pass the serial device (and webcam), and if a webcam is configured, `motion` webcam server to provide the MJPEG stream to OctoPrint.

+I have been using this chart for over a year at home, and the only time I had to redo this setup was when I hosed the k3s node 🙄 (skill issue)

 ## install

-MAKE SURE THE PRINTER AND WEBCAM ARE CONNECTED AND ON - otherwise your pods will keep waiting for device files to show up.
+Before starting - MAKE SURE THE PRINTER AND WEBCAM ARE CONNECTED, AND POWERED ON!
+Otherwise your pods will keep waiting for device files to show up.

 ```
 cp example_values.yaml values.yaml